-It is always best to begin with a soil test to determine the natural fertility of your garden soil before applying fertilizer.
+It is usually best to begin with a soil test to determine the natural fertility of your garden soil before applying fertilizer.
 Contact your local Cooperative Extension Service to submit a soil sample for testing.
 The results will show which nutrients your soil might lack, so you can provide those nutrients in the form of fertilizer.

 The major nutrients in fertilizer are nitrogen, phosphorus, and potassium.
 Fertilizer products list these elements on the bag as a ratio such as 10-10-10 or 4-3-4.
 The package listing always appears in the order N-P-K.

 Determining the right ratio for a garden depends on what the specific plants need.

 - Nitrogen supports foliage plants’ growth.
 High-nitrogen fertilizer is useful to help grass get growing in spring or to help collard greens produce a heavy yield.

 - Phosphorus helps plants establish roots, produce flowers, and develop fruit.
 High-phosphorus fertilizer is useful as a starter fertilizer or to spruce up annual flower beds.